 Tenant Eviction: A landlord can terminate a tenancy by giving notice in the approved form, or by using the tribunal.
 The legal system is highly efficient: it takes an average of 44 days to evict a tenant.

 The Australian dollar (AUD) appreciated by about 10.5% against the US dollar in the past two years, from AUD1 = USD0.7149 in August 2015, to AUD1 = USD0.7898 in August 2017, according to the RBA.
 Earlier, the AUD had lost around 25.6% of its value against the USD, from June 2014 to September 2015.

-The country’s current account deficit was equivalent to 4.6% of GDP in 2016, from 4.7% in 2015, from 2.9% in 2014, 3.4% in 2013, and 4.3% in 2012.
-But during the year to Q2 2016, the currency's decline pushed the country’s current account deficit stood at AU$9.56 billion (US$7.47 billion), up from AU$4.75 (US$3.72 billion) in Q1 2017 but down from AU$15.43 billion (US$12.06 billion) in the same period last year.
+The country’s current account deficit was equivalent to 2.7% of GDP in 2016, from 4.7% in 2015, from 2.9% in 2014, 3.2% in 2013, and 4.3% in 2012.
+During the year to Q2 2017, the seasonally-adjusted current account deficit stood at AU$9.56 billion (US$7.47 billion), up from AU$4.75 (US$3.72 billion) in Q1 2017 but down from AU$15.43 billion (US$12.06 billion) in the same period last year.

-In September 2016, unemployment dropped to 5.6%, from 6.1% a year earlier and 6.1% two years ago, according to the ABS.
-There were about 705,100 unemployed persons in Australia in September 2016, down by 8.5% from a year earlier.
+Nationwide unemployment dropped to 5.5% in September 2017, from 5.7% a year earlier and 6.1% two years ago, according to the ABS.
+There were about 716,600 unemployed persons in Australia in September 2017, slightly down by 0.3% from a year earlier.

-Consumer prices rose by 1.3% in Q3 2016 from a year earlier, up from 1% in the previous quarter, but down from 1.5% from a year ago.
-Australia’s nationwide inflation rate averaged 3.1% during 2008-2011 before declining to 2% during 2012-2015.
+Consumer prices rose by 1.9% in Q2 2017 from a year earlier, down from 2.1% in the previous quarter but up from 1% in a year earlier.
+Australia’s nationwide inflation rate averaged 3.1% during 2008-2011 before declining to 1.9% during 2012-2016.